-WASHINGTON (CN) — The U.S. Supreme Monday refused Monday to expedite three election-related challenges that President Donald Trump and his campaign lodged over the 2020 presidential election.
+WASHINGTON (CN) — The U.S. Supreme Court refused Monday to expedite three election-related challenges that President Donald Trump and his campaign lodged over the 2020 presidential election.

 Per its custom, the court did not include any comment on the order.